-The Monaco Grand Prix is Formula 1’s most iconic event and has appeared on the calendar almost 70 times.
+The Monaco Grand Prix is Formula 1’s most iconic event and will make its 70th appearance on the calendar in 2024.
 Here are all the facts and statistics you need to know about the Circuit de Monaco ahead of the Monaco Grand Prix!

 Track length: 3.337km